natcap/invest.users-guide/source/urban_cooling_model.rst

     * Kc: Required.
 Crop coefficient, a value between 0 and 1 (see Allen et al. 1998).
     * Albedo: a value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC type.
 Required if using the weighted factor approach to Cooling Coefficient calculations.
     * Green_area: Required.
 A value of either 0 or 1, 1 meaning that the LULC is counted as a green area (green areas >2ha have an additional cooling effect), and 0 meaning that the LULC is not counted as a green area.
     * Building_intensity: A floating-point value between 0 and 1.
-This is calculated by dividing the floor area by the land area, standardized between 0 and 1.
+This is calculated by dividing the floor area by the land area, normalized between 0 and 1.
 Required if using the weighted factor approach to Cooling Coefficient calculations.

 * Reference evapotranspiration: a raster representing reference evapotranspiration (units of millimeters) for the period of interest (could be a specific date or monthly values can be used as a proxy)